-I am a Ph.D. candidate in Sociology at the University of Arizona, specializing in the group processes tradition of social psychology, social networks, and community and urban sociology.
+I am a Ph.D. candidate in sociology at the University of Arizona, specializing in social psychology, group processes, social networks, and community sociology.
 Broadly, my research agenda examines the effects of social connectedness on processes and outcomes requiring cooperative collective input.
-More specifically, I study the impact of various types of social ties, such as social identity and social capital, on collective behaviors and consequences, such as cooperation in generalized exchange and the achievement of community success.
+I study the impact of various types of social ties, such as social identity and social capital, on collective behaviors and consequences, such as cooperation in generalized exchange and the achievement of community success.
 I have published in the American Sociological Review, Sociological Forum, and Social Psychology Quarterly.
-To learn more about my research, please visit my research page.

 For a list of my publications, training, awards, and other accomplishments download my CV: